Cesar-mlw/Higgs-Project/README.md

 #### Design
 ---
- Design: Managing the conceptualization and creaton of visual assets for the game.
+ Managing the conceptualization and creaton of visual assets for the game.
 Includes character modelling, environment creation and concept art for the game.
 ##### Team
  - Allan Urique
  - Fernando Guimarães
 #### Sound Design
 ---
- Sound design: This area creates soundtracks, sound effects and the recording of dialogue.
+ This area creates soundtracks, sound effects and the recording of dialogue.
 ##### Team
  - Cesar Moura Leite Westphal
  - Guilherme Priosti.